Shannon–Hartley theorem: Nyquist rate

-where $f_p$ is the pulse frequency (in pulses per second) and $B$ is the bandwidth (in hertz).
+where $f_p$ is the pulse frequency (in pulses per second) and $B$ is the one-sided bandwidth (in hertz).
 The quantity $2B$ later came to be called the Nyquist rate, and transmitting at the limiting pulse rate of $2B$ pulses per second as signalling at the Nyquist rate.
 Nyquist published his results in 1928 as part of his paper "Certain topics in Telegraph Transmission Theory".

 Hartley's law

 During 1928, Hartley formulated a way to quantify information and its line rate (also known as data signalling rate R bits per second).
 This method, later known as Hartley's law, became an important precursor for Shannon's more sophisticated notion of channel capacity.